acse-dc1823/spotID/README.md

     "std_normalize": "Recommendation to leave it as: [0.229, 0.224, 0.225]",
     "mean_normalize_binary_mask": "Recommendation to leave it as: [0.456]. null if train_binary_mask_dir is null", "std_normalize_binary_mask": "Recommendation to leave it as: [0.225]. null if test_binary_mask_dir is null", "train_all_layers": "Boolean.
-Recommendation to leave it as false.
+Recommendation to leave it as true.
 If set to true, it overrides num_last_layers_to_train", "max_images_individual_leopard_sampler": "Integer, number of images per leopard that will be sampled per batch.
 See sampler for more information on mechanism", "apply_dropout_pixels": "Boolean.
 Whether to drop out pixels in train set.
 We recommend to leave it as false", "apply_augmentations": "Boolean.
 Whether to apply rotations and colour augmentations to train set.
 We recommend to leave it at true",